Call for Candidates

 - Raters should plan to attend most (if not all) 1-hour biweekly reliability meetings via Zoom.

-- Raters should be able to maintain timely and clear communication with sponsor staff, including responding to emails with 3 days.
+- Raters should be able to maintain timely and clear communication with sponsor staff, including responding to emails within 3 days.

 - Raters should have the ability to use mobile applications to communicate with site staff and scan relevant documents, effectively use computer programs to email and participate in video calls, and return assessment forms within 2 weeks of assessment.

 If this has caught your interest and you have experience administering structured interviews (along with the other job requirements), then please email an up-to-date CV (in English) to Erica Bush at firstname.lastname@example.org